simbo1905/thinbus-srp-npm/readme.md

 **Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown in the sequence diagram as defined in the [SRP design page](http://srp.stanford.edu/design.html).
 It is a protocol violation and security bug if the raw password is accidently transmitted to the server even if it is ignored by the server.
+It is also a protocol violation and a security bug if you accidently transmit the verifier to the browser.

 The following sequence diagram shows how to login a registered user.